optionally pair with the REST/SSE API so external tools (e.g. flows) can share the same proxy

 Interactive Terminal UI (TUI)

 RelayCore ships a full-featured terminal UI for inspecting traffic in real time.
 It is built on ratatui and behaves like a lightweight Charles/Proxyman for your shell.
+Starting in 0.8 the TUI was rewritten around a responsive two-pane layout with a column budget system, a colon command palette, A–Z flow marks, a body-view toggle, and priority hints on the status bar.

 Launching